Categories > Books > Harry Potter > A Horcrux’s Fate

 Ron clapped his hands together, all mock enthusiasm.
 “Brilliant.
 So we just—”

 “Hermione?” he asked, quietly.
-The fragile thread of hope he’d been clinging to flickered.
+The faint hope in him wavered, ready to break.

 The words landed like a slap.

 She tapped the page with her finger.
 “That’s what it says.
 Clear as anything.
-It has to be damaged—by the one who possesses it.
-Willed damage.
+It has to be damaged by the one who possesses it.
+Wilful damage.
 Intentional.”

 For a heartbeat, no one moved.